Thrive Places offer homes for market rent with a well-established, trusted and professional landlord.

 How long is the tenancy term for?

-The initial tenancy term is for a fixed term of 12 months but can be ended by either party by serving two months’ notice after the first four months of the term and to expire no earlier than the first six to eight months.
+The initial tenancy term is for a fixed term of 12 months but can be ended by either party by serving two months’ notice after the first six months of the term and to expire no earlier than the first eight months.

 Can I renew my tenancy?